ordina-jworks/ordina-jworks.github.io/_posts/2021-02-10-Home-Automation-part-2-Getting-Started-With-Home-Assistant.md

 - Click the `Configuration` link in the left sidebar
 - Select the `Scenes` entry
 - Click on `Add Scene`
-- Give the scene a name and one or multiple devices with to it You set the state of each device when adding it as you want it to be when the scene is activated
+- Give the scene a name and one or multiple devices with it You set the state of each device when adding it as you want it to be when the scene is activated

-Home Assistant has a [very extensive documentation](https://www.home-assistant.io/docs/){:target="_blank" rel="noopener noreferrer"}, consult it or the community if you get stuck!
+Home Assistant has a [very extensive documentation](https://www.home-assistant.io/docs/){:target="_blank" rel="noopener noreferrer"}.
+Consult it or the community if you get stuck!

 ## Automations

-While having all the devices visible is nice a smart home wouldn't be a smart home if it didn't involve some automation.
+While having all the devices visible is nice, a smart home wouldn't be a smart home if it didn't involve some automation.
-We want to make live easier and having to spend less time controlling our smart devices is one good way to do so.
+We want to make life easier and having to spend less time controlling our smart devices is one good way to do so.
-As with most things that involve automation it will take some initial time investment to get things right, don't give up if it doesn't work from the first time!
+As with most things that involve automation, it will take some initial time investment to get things right.
+Don't give up if it doesn't work from the first time!

 Home Assistant has an extensive automation framework that has multiple entities to its disposal for automating things.